udohsolomon/My_python_deliberate_practice/notes.md

 * Schedule deep valuable work time early each day

 * Shut down work thinking completely at the end of a work day
+     - Downtime aids insights